Ireland: Social Sciences

 |Program Focus:||Regional Area Study with Social Science Emphasis|

-In cooperation with the Foundation for International Education (FIE), Lewis and Clark offers a program of General Culture study in Ireland.
-Using Dublin as a base, students explore Ireland through the study of its history; literature; theater; and contemporary social, issues.
+This program is offered in cooperation with Big Pond Education, based in Dublin and specializing in Ireland.
+Using Dublin as a base, students explore Ireland through the study of its history; literature; theater; and contemporary social issues.
 This program is designed by the Psychology Department and focuses on social issues and the provision of social services in Ireland, and the relationship of psychology and the social sciences to community welfare.
 In addition to an internship placement at social welfare agencies in Dublin, students will focus on relevant social and economic questions through classes, lectures, group discussions, field trips, and attendance at cultural events.
-Click here to watch a video showing some of the highlights of the program!

 The program is open to Psychology majors who have completed the introductory sequence of Intro Psychology, Statistics, and Psychology Methodology; to other Social Science majors who have completed Intro Psych and their programs’ quantitative and research methods courses; and to other majors who have relevant and comparable preparation.

 About the Onsite Staff: